 “Can we claim the child?” the dowager asked.
 “Better than letting the mite be shipped to god knows where.”

 The study looked wrong, with its elegantly kept books, polished oak furniture, Chinese carpets, and paintings by Kneller and Reynolds.
-The room had housed his father, and here was Richard, further spoiling his family's reputation.
-Distantly, he could hear the Set leaving, their voices raised, and headed towards the stables.
+The room had housed his father, and here was Richard, further spoiling his family’s reputation.
+Distantly, he could hear the sounds of the Set leaving, their voices raised, and headed towards the stables.
 They had arrived to see his humiliation; they had believed Woolwich.
 A flare of anger ignited in his stomach.
 Did they know what was intended for his baby?

 “It is not my area of expertise,” Mr. Forshaw said, “but if the child is christened, and no one claims to be its parents… If the duke does not let it be christened with his name, then…” Mr. Forshaw flushed.
 “It would be named a foundling, rather like an orphan.
 Provided you could locate the babe, there would be no reason why you could not raise the child as your ward.”